EOSC-Data-Commons/metadata-warehouse/docs/open_search_queries.md

 }
 ```

-This can also be combined with a query string using a boolean query:
+This can also be combined with a query string using a [Boolean query](https://docs.opensearch.org/latest/query-dsl/compound/bool/):

 ```json
 {